Mozketo/Krawlr/README.md

 ## Arguments

-    -u, --url URL to crawl.
+    -u, --url Required.
+URL to start crawling.
+    -f, --follow-links If true after the page is ready it will be checked for all a href links and be added to the queue of pages to load.
+(Default: true)
-    -e, --exclusions Path to a file with list of routes/keywords in URL to bypass.
+    --max-follow-links Limit the number of pages to crawl.
+Default: 0 (no limit) -e, --exclusions Path to a file with list of routes/keywords in URL to bypass.
     -i, --inclusions Path to a file with a hard list of routes to hit (will follow in order).
-Use with --follow=false -f, --follow-links After loading a page should links on the page be followed?
+Use with --follow=false -s, --scripts After each page is loaded a script may be executed against the page to manipulate the DOM.
+Recommended for adding Login support to the crawl.
-    -s, --scripts As a page DOM is ready look for PageAction-*.js Selenium scripts to execute.
-    -h, --help Display commandline argument help page.
+    -w, --webdriver Define WebDriver to use.
+Firefox, Chrome, Remote (Default: Chrome) --webdriver-proxy Using Chrome or Remote should route via Fiddler Core?
+(Default: true) --webdriver-proxy-port If WebDriver proxy is engaged define the port to use.
+(Default: 0 (autoselect)) -h, --help Display commandline argument help page.

 ## Selenium scripts (aka Page Actions)